 The back-end ratio is calculated by dividing the housing expenses included in the front-end ratio PLUS all other monthly obligations that are ongoing, such as car payments, student loan payments, credit card minimum monthly payments, and any other contractual obligations that typically appear on the borrower’s credit report by the borrower’s gross monthly income.
 Lenders typically like to see a back-end ratio of 36% or less on a conventional loan and 43% on an FHA loan, but exceptions are often made for higher ratios when there are compensating factors.

-Another item included in the back-end ratio would be any expenses associated with owning other properties, such as the mortgage, taxes and insurance on that property – whether it is a second home or investment property.
+Another item included in the back-end ratio would be any expenses associated with owning other properties, such as the mortgage, taxes, and insurance on that property – whether a second home or investment property.
 If the property is rented, the lender may allow you to offset those expenses with rental income from the property as long as there is a history of it being rented and the rental income is reported on your most recent tax return.
-In some cases, if the property was purchased subsequent to the most recent tax return, the lender may allow rental income from an existing lease, but this is handled on a case by case basis.
+In some cases, if the property was purchased after the most recent tax return, the lender may allow rental income from an existing lease, but this is handled on a case-by-case basis.

 - Front-end: $1400/$5000 = 28% (Housing expenses only divided by gross income)

 - Back-end: $1400 + $350 + $100 + $200 or $2050/$5000 = 41% (all expenses divided by gross income)

 While Bob’s back-end ratio exceeds the standard allowable ratio of 36%, in practice, this loan would most likely be acceptable to the lender as they consider compensating factors, such as cash reserves, stable employment, strong credit score, etc.

 Why a Low DTI Matters for Mortgage Qualification